-If you are a corporation, you must use Form IL-1120-X, and if you are an individual, you must use Form IL-1040-X to claim a refund or report a change.
+If you are a corporation, you must use Form IL-1120-X to claim a refund or report a change.
+If you are an individual, you must use Form IL-1040-X to claim a refund or report a change.